-If you're serious about your drinks, head over to Boutiq Bar.
-This upscale cocktail den, which opened in 2008 and is hiding on a quiet side street near the city center, pioneered Budapest's craft cocktail movement under the helm of energetic owner Zoltán Nagy.
-With maroon-colored walls and dim lighting, speakeasy vibes fill the snug two-story space.
-Each of the bartenders go through a rigorous training process before being permitted behind the bar; they serve the drinks with a laser-like focus and a bit of theatrics.
+Hiding on a side street near the city center, Boutiq Bar is an upscale cocktail bar that pioneered Budapest's craft cocktail movement under the helm of energetic owner Zoltán Nagy.
+Maroon-colored walls and dim lighting project speakeasy vibes into the snug, two-story space.
+Each bartender has to go through a rigorous training process before being permitted behind the bar; they serve the drinks with a laser-like focus and a bit of theatrics.

 The cocktail menu features a dozen or so of Boutiq's own concoctions, but the bartenders will also make a classic Manhattan or Sazerac if that's more your speed.
 For a local angle, try the Zwack Negroni, which swaps the gin for Unicum, the iconic Hungarian herbal liqueur.
 Boutiq Bar isn't cheap — most cocktails range €10-13 — but the place can stand up to any cocktail bar around the world, both in terms of ambiance and technical knowledge.
 Advance booking is recommended for Fridays and Saturdays.
 Cash only!

 To remain unbiased, I visit all places incognito and pay for my own meals and drinks.
 I also never accept money in exchange for coverage.
 But this means I must rely on readers to support my work.
 If you've enjoyed this article, please consider making a donation.